 How can I free myself from toxic positivity?

-The most important step in freeing yourself from toxic positivity is Allow and accept your own unpleasant feelings.
+The most important step in ridding yourself of toxic positivity is to Allow and accept one's own unpleasant feelings.
 It's actually that easy.

 Don't try to hide or suppress your negative thoughts and feelings.
 Yes, it will be painful and yes, it will not be easy.
 But you'll have to deal with them at some point anyway.

 Only then will you have the opportunity to process your situation and move on.
-After that, you'll still have enough time for positive thinking and "good vibes only". ?
-Until then, these steps can help you.
+Afterwards, you will still have enough time for positive thinking and "good vibes only" ?
+Until that happens, these steps can help you.

 How should I deal with negative feelings?

-Once you have accepted your own feelings, even if they are unpleasant, there are still a few things you can and should do.
+Once you have accepted your own feelings, even if they are uncomfortable, there are still a few things you can and should do.

 Talk about it!

-You can only end the vicious circle of toxic positivity if you start, Talk openly about negative feelings and conditions.
-I'm sure you have some people in your life who you trust 100 percent and who will be happy to help you.
-Talk to them, tell them all about your problems.
+You can only end the vicious cycle of toxic positivity if you start, to talk openly about the negative feelings and conditions.
+I am sure you have some people in your life whom you trust 100 percent and who will be happy to help you.
+Talk to them, tell them everything about your problems.

-If talking to the people around you doesn't help, you still have the option of consulting an expert.
-A Psychologist or therapist can help you to accept and solve your problems.
+If talking to your peers doesn't help, you still have the option of seeing an expert.
+A Psychologist or therapist can help you accept and solve your problems.

-On the other hand, if you are the one to whom someone opens up, Don't play down the negative feelings of the other person.
+On the other hand, if you are the one or the one that someone opens up to, do not play down the negative feelings of your counterpart.
 You don't have any good advice?
-Then you can at least say that you understand how difficult this person is feeling and that it's okay to feel uncomfortable and that they can get in touch with you at any time.
+Then you can at least say that you understand how hard this person is having a hard time and that it's okay to be uncomfortable and that they can always get back to you.

 Find a healthy outlet!

-Another way to deal with negative emotions is to channel them into an activity.
+Another way you can deal with negative emotions is to channel them into an activity.
 Depending on your talents and abilities, you can be the best version of yourself.
-For some people, it helps to write.
+For some people, writing helps.
 It can be a Be a diary, letters, poetry or even a blog. ?

-Other people find a different creative way to express their feelings, such as Painting, crafting or any other type of craft.
+Other people find another creative way to express their feelings, such as.
+Painting, crafting or any other type of craft.

-Whatever you decide to do, it will be better than suppressing and hiding your feelings.
+Whatever you decide, it will be better than suppressing and hiding feelings.

 Tip: Speaking of sports!
 Perhaps also the Plogging something for you.
 You go jogging and collect plastic waste from the environment at the same time.
 Give it a try!